 During these times, all students may amend their schedules via Self-Service or by submitting an Add/Drop form to the Registrar's Office.
 Courses dropped during these periods do not appear on transcripts.
 All degree students adding above their academic credit limit are subject to additional tuition.
 International students must speak with Designated School Official/ International Advisor prior to dropping below a full-time credit load.
-Furthermore, carrying less than 6.0 academic credits changes a student's status to less than half-time and requires consultation with both the Bursar's Office and the Registrar's Office.
 Tuition refunds for any dropped courses are based on the tuition refund policy established by the Bursar's Office and posted online.